Relationships for incarcerated individuals: Education while incarcerated

 Many prisons offer educational programs, such as vocational skill building, literacy programs, GED certifications, and college courses.
-These programs offer inmates a chance to improve self-confidence, break up prison life monotony, improve quality of life, and decrease chances of reoffending once back in civilian life.
+These programs offer inmates a chance to improve their self-confidence, break up prison life monotony, improve their quality of life, and decrease chances of reoffending once back in civilian life.
 This prosocial support, much like religion, has been associated with better prison behavior (i.e., fewer rule violations) and better mental health.
 Further, once enrolled in educational programs, prisoners report a change in attitude towards life, improved self-esteem, confidence, and self-awareness and felt that without these programs, their anger, frustration, and aggression would increase.
 However, some research posits that prison-level support systems, such as education programs, provide more social support and thus more prosocial benefits for women than men.
 This could be because women are relationship-oriented and women's prison environment is less based on coercive power structures.